NJ37/CommentingSystem/README.md

 Add your comments by typing in your name (can be left blank) and data in the input box at the bottom.
 You can also upvote/downvote existing comments.

+To change the database in which the data is stored, navigate to C:\..\nodejs\CommentingSystem and open 'app.js'.
+Change the name from 'database' to the name of your choice (if it doesn't exist earlier, a new one will be created) in line 9: mongoose.connect('mongodb://localhost/database', function(err) { ... }